Discover How EFT Helps in Dealing with Child Sexual Abuse

-Many a client who walks into my office may report varied symptoms – poor interpersonal relationship, phobias, insomnias, skin problems, or sudden bursts of anger.
+Many a client who walks into my office may report varied symptoms – poor interpersonal relationships, phobias, insomnias, skin problems, or sudden bursts of anger.
 At times, it may be all of the above symptoms, while many a time only a few of them may prevail.
 Irrespective of that fact, a common feature is that the individuals reach a non-functional or near non-functional state due to these symptoms.
 The clients may be from different age groups, varied backgrounds, but the case history taking session, usually points out to one cause in almost all the cases – Child Sexual Abuse!

 Child sexual abuse is a huge malaise, eating up our society’s functionality.
 The interventions are delayed mostly because of a lack of awareness of the intensity of its impact.

 As a therapist, I focus on the symptoms and not on the incident.
-In such a perspective, the different symptoms to be addressed may be crying spells, aggression, self-isolation, poor focus, insomnia etc. The emotions that may need to be dealt with may be guilt, anger, hurt, emotional pain, and fear.
+In such a perspective, the different symptoms to be addressed may be crying spells, aggression, self-isolation, poor focus, insomnia, etc. The emotions that may need to be dealt with maybe guilt, anger, hurt, emotional pain, and fear.
 Feelings of poor self-worth are very common.
 Self-criticism is again a major common symptom.

 The list may seem long.
 But quick, easy steps may help in bringing the situation under control.